AeroLeads people directory · profile

 What skills is Christopher Burns known for?

-Christopher Burns has skills like International Development, Community Development, Ngos, Capacity Building, Program Evaluation, Policy Analysis, Agriculture, Rural Development, Grants, Program Management, Public Policy, Community Outreach.
+Christopher Burns is listed with skills including International Development, Community Development, Ngos, Capacity Building, Program Evaluation, Policy Analysis, Agriculture, and Rural Development.